siapai/tuft-dental-segmentation/Readme.md

 - [Libraries Usage](#libraries-usage)

 ## Introduction
-In this project, we explore the segmentation of dental images using several advanced neural network architectures.
-The models include U-Net, FPN, PAN, PSPNet, DeepLabV3, DeepLabV3+, U-Net++, and variants with ResNet34 and MobileNetV2 backbones.
-The objective is to identify the best performing model for accurate and efficient dental image segmentation.
+In this project, we delve into the fascinating world of dental image segmentation using a suite of advanced neural network architectures.
+Our models include U-Net, FPN, PAN, PSPNet, DeepLabV3, DeepLabV3+, and U-Net++, each paired with powerful yet efficient backbones like ResNet34 and MobileNetV2.

+The primary goal is to pinpoint the best-performing model that balances accuracy and computational efficiency.
+This balance is crucial for deploying these models on low- to medium-spec hardware, making advanced dental image analysis accessible and practical in various clinical settings.
+By leveraging lightweight backbones, we aim to achieve high-quality segmentation without the need for high-end infrastructure, thus broadening the scope of these technologies' applicability.

 ## Dataset
 The **Tuft Dental Database** is a valuable resource for dental diagnostics, featuring panoramic X-ray images that offer a comprehensive view of the upper and lower jaws.
 These images capture detailed structures including teeth, jawbones, and surrounding areas, making them essential for identifying issues like impacted teeth, jaw disorders, and assessing overall dental health.
 The dataset is meticulously annotated to support the development and evaluation of advanced segmentation models.